Lexirieru/Nusapay-Core/README.md

 ### **Intelligent Cross-Chain Routing**

-For scenarios where the employer's digital assets reside on a different blockchain than our core processing Smart Contract on **Etherlink**, NusaPay employs robust cross-chain interoperability solutions. **Our Payroll Smart Contract** can securely route **USDC via Hyperlane** from an external blockchain to **Etherlink**.
+For scenarios where the employer's digital assets reside on a different blockchain than our core processing Smart Contract on **Core**, NusaPay employs robust cross-chain interoperability solutions. **Our Payroll Smart Contract** can securely route **USDC via Hyperlane** from an external blockchain to **Core**.
 This step is handled seamlessly in the background, abstracting blockchain complexities from the employer.

 ### **Localized Digital Asset Representation & Conversion**

-Once the digital asset (USDC) arrives on Etherlink, it interacts with our **Local Currency Smart Contract** (e.g., IDRX SC).
+Once the digital asset (USDC) arrives on Core, it interacts with our **Local Currency Smart Contract** (e.g., IDRX SC).
 This smart contract then emits a 'deposit event,' signaling the readiness for conversion and payout.